 AI

 In its first report on Georgia, released on Tuesday, the Council of Europe’s Monitoring Body GREVIO praised the many steps taken to align Georgian laws, policies and institution framework with the Istanbul Convention.
 Further legal amendments will be needed.
-More domestic violence shelters, sexual violence crisis referral centres, and bureaucratic barriers to obtaining victim status must be addressed.
-The comments from the Georgian have also been published.
+More domestic violence shelters, sexual violence referral centres, and bureaucratic barriers to obtaining victim status must be addressed.
+The comments from the Georgian government have also been published.

 The victims of sexual violence in Georgia do not have access to centers for referral that are geographically distributed throughout the state.